 The golden rule is that taxes are owed in the place where work is done.
 When preparing to hire a remote worker in a new state, you’ll usually need to register with the state where the employee is living and working in addition to where your business is located.
 It’s important to understand your withholding obligations in both states.

-Each employee's work address should be the address where their work physically takes place.
+Each employee's work address should be the address where their work physically takes place (exceptions exist, but are rare).
 Most employees work and live in the same state.

-State laws vary.
-If you have employees working in another state, you’ll need to understand that state’s employment tax laws to determine if you are required to pay taxes to both their home and their work state.
-Consult a legal or tax advisor who can help you.
+State laws vary—if you have employees working in another state, you’ll need to understand that state’s employment tax laws to determine if you're required to pay taxes to both their home, and their work state.
+Certain state-specific rules, like the Convenience of Employer (COE) rule, can make taxation tricky—you should always consult a legal or tax advisor.

 How to handle this in Gusto